SniperzTF2/SniperzTF2/README.md

 #⁺✚　 𓈒　 *I very rarely online in pony town, if so it's just afk because I'm busy*

+ˊˊˊ .  𖥔 *I prefer to speak English rather than my main language, so if you like to speak English then I am very comfortable*

 . 𓏏𓏏 I just like Sniper and Medic from Tf2 [ I don't ship them,  just think they're close friends]

 ± .
 Toxic people, Racism, color discrimination —> Block